PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 - On mouse hover of any Notification, shows hover effect.
 - Always shows Mark as read icon for each notifictions
 - On click of task notification, opens the Details tab of the view dialog of that task.
-- Doesn't show hover effect for the deleted task.
-Show normal cursor for that.
-- At top of the Notification dialog, shows `MARK ALL AS READ` button.
+- At top of the Task notification dialog, shows `MARK ALL AS READ` button.
 On its click, all notification will be marked as read.
 - Notification dialog can be closed using X button and outside click
 - If a user updates the task name and the notification of that task is already available then the name of the task will be updated in that notification.
 - The maximum height of the notification dialog will be equal to the screen height.
 In case of overflow the scroller will come.